untwisted/untwisted/BOOK.md

 ~~~

-That line imports the 'core' module that holds an instance of the 'gear' class that corresponds to untwisted
+That line imports the core module that holds an instance of the gear class that corresponds to untwisted
 reactor.
-The 'xmap' function is basically the same as 'Spin.add_map' method.
+The xmap function is basically the same as Spin.add_map method.
-The 'die' function stops the reactor from processing file descriptors.
+The die function stops the reactor from processing file descriptors.

 It is now time to import the basic handles and events that will be used in the application.